 MAX RSSI setting defines the maximum tag reply power level

 The blue line demonstrates the effect of using the MIN RSSI setting with a maximum read distance.
 The orange line describes the minimum read distance by using the MAX RSSI setting.

 The window that is left open between the two graphs, shown in picture 2, is the area where the tag reply RSSI value is the same for a certain distance range.
 This means that for example the RSSI level -60dBm can be found between 25-45 cm (10-18 inches) from the RFID reader.

 Table 1 indicates the MIN and MAX RSSI values that the reader can get.

 The test results of this experiment only apply for this specific scenario.
-If any of the used settings and equipments change, the experiment should be redone.
+If any of the used settings and types of equipment change, the experiment should be redone.